Rushcutters Bay Sewage Pumping Station: Rushcutters' Bay

-Sydney's Sewerage System
+Sydney's sewerage system

 In 1859 Sydney's sewerage system consisted of five outfall sewers which drained to Sydney Harbour.
-By the 1870s, the Harbour had become grossly polluted (especially with the nearby abattoir at Glebe Island) and there outbreaks of Enteric fever (typhoid) throughout the period 1870s to 1890s.
+By the 1870s, the harbour had become grossly polluted (especially with the nearby abattoir at Glebe Island) and three outbreaks of enteric fever (typhoid) throughout the period 1870s to 1890s.
 As a result, the NSW Government created the Sydney City and Suburban Health Board to investigate an alternative means of disposing of the City's sewage.
 This led to the construction of two gravitation sewers in 1889 by the Public Works Department: a northern sewer being the Bondi Ocean Outfall Sewer and a southern sewer draining to a sewerage farm at Botany Bay.
-Low-lying areas around the Harbour which could not gravitate to the new outfall sewers continued to drain to the old City Council Harbour sewers.
-Low level pumping stations were therefore needed to collect the sewage from such areas and pump it by means of additional sewers known as rising mains, to the main gravitation system.
-The first comprehensive low level sewerage system began at the end of the 19th century when the Public Works Department built a network of twenty low level pumping stations around the foreshores of the inner harbour and handed them over to the Metropolitan Board of Water Supply and Sewerage in 1904.
-Overall, greater Sydney now has over 600 low level sewage pumping stations.
+Low-lying areas around the harbour which could not gravitate to the new outfall sewers continued to drain to the old City Council Harbour sewers.
+Low-level pumping stations were therefore needed to collect the sewage from such areas and pump it by means of additional sewers known as rising mains, to the main gravitation system.
+The first comprehensive low-level sewerage system began at the end of the 19th century when the Public Works Department built a network of twenty low-level pumping stations around the foreshores of the inner harbour and handed them over to the Metropolitan Board of Water Supply and Sewerage in 1904.
+Overall, greater Sydney now has over 600 low-level sewage pumping stations.
 At least two of the early stations received their DC power from the Rushcutters Bay Tramway Powerhouse, near SP0018.
-Although called SPS No 1 the first SPS was the 1894 emergency Shone Ejector at St Peters (coal fired electricity) followed by the Double Bay Compressed Air Ejector Station (electricity from Rushcutters Bay) and the coal fired steam driven Marrickville Pumping Station (later SPS 271).
+Although called SPS No 1 the first SPS was the 1894 emergency Shone Ejector at St Peters (coal-fired electricity) followed by the Double Bay Compressed Air Ejector Station (electricity from Rushcutters Bay) and the coal-fired steam-driven Marrickville Pumping Station (later SPS 271).

 Description

-SP0018, Rushcutters Bay is a low level sewage pumping station located adjacent to Rushcutters Bay Park.
-It consists of two distinct parts: a superstructure comprising a rectangular single storey loadbearing brick building; and a substructure constructed of concrete which houses machinery and sewage chambers.
+SP0018, Rushcutters Bay is a low-level sewage pumping station located adjacent to Rushcutters Bay Park.
+It consists of two distinct parts: a superstructure comprising a rectangular single-storey loadbearing brick building; and a substructure constructed of concrete which houses machinery and sewage chambers.
 Architecturally, the building was designed in a utilitarian version of the Federation Queen Anne style.
 Externally there is a slate gambrel roof with terracotta hip and ridge cappings with timber louvre gable vents and exposed eaves; double casement timber windows with multi paned fanlights; timber framed, ledged and sheeted double doors; dark red-brown tuck pointed brickwork laid in English bond with splayed brick plinth and engaged brick piers capped with rubbed sandstone; and rocked faced sandstone sills and lintels.
 Internally, the ceiling is lined with tongue and grooved boarding and walls are rendered and lined out to simulate ashlar coursing.